John Irwin (producer)

 John Irwin is an American television producer and entertainment executive.

 Career

-From 1993 to 1996, Irwin was a producer for Late Night with Conan O'Brien.
-From 1997 to 1999, he was a producer for Mad TV.
-He also serves as Vice President of Development and Production for Lorne Michaels’ Broadway Video for five years.
+Irwin has primarily worked in late night and reality television.
+His career began in 1993 as a producer for Late Night with Conan O'Brien.
+In 1997 he transitioned to Fox Television where he served as a producer for Mad TV.
+He then served as Vice President of Development and Production for Lorne Michaels's Broadway Video for five years.

-Irwin was the Executive Producer for seven seasons on the VH1 series Celebrity Rehab with Dr. Drew.
+Irwin returned to producing as the Executive Producer for seven seasons on the VH1 series Celebrity Rehab with Dr. Drew.
 From 2012 to 2015 he served as the Executive Producer of Couples Therapy for VH1.

-Irwin is the President of Irwin Entertainment, Inc., a film production company specializing in developing comedy, reality, scripted and live entertainment programming.
-Irwin founded the Los Angeles-based company in 2004, and has done projects with networks including NBC, VH1, E!, Netflix, Comedy Central, Oxygen, and Freeform.